mattydevicce/pluto/resources/submit_hw.md

 Complete all of the required parts, and if you finish early try to do the bonus parts.
 But remember that sleep is a priority and should not be sacrificed.

+When you're done, add and commit your code to git, and then push it to your Github repo.

 ## Don't Forget to Submit!